msgalenwhite/DominionCardDesigner/README.md

 Navigate to `localhost:4567`.

 ## To-Do:
-1. Have Actions, Card, Buys, Text show up on card (Card.js)
-2. Have "handle Submit" function only check that SOMETHING from the description section has been filled out, not necessarily everything, and then everything else
+XXX 1.
+Have Actions, Card, Buys, Text show up on card (Card.js) XXX 2.
+Have "handle Submit" function only check that SOMETHING from the description section has been filled out, not necessarily everything, and then everything else
-3. Edit json to properly store all of the data that I am passing in as a description
+XXX 3.
+Edit json to properly store all of the data that I am passing in as a description
-4. SingleCardPage should include:
+4. SingleCardPage should include: = FOUNDATION ISSUES
   1. picture of the card
   2. heading with the name of the card
   3. div with the card's notes